OCamlPro/freeton_wallet/sphinx/commands.rst

     Display error codes

   switch create
-    Display or change current network
+    Create a new switch for an existing network, or create a sandbox local network

   switch list
-    Display or change current network
+    List the current switches/networks

   switch remove
-    Remove a network configuration
+    Remove a network configurations/switches

   switch to
-    Display or change current network
+    Switch to another network/switch

   test
     For testing only